Angus-Sun/Squat-Showdown/README.md

 # Squat Showdown
-Challenge your friends in an online squat showdown! ️‍🔥
+Challenge your friends and foes in an online squatting competition! ️‍🔥